-The hall wing has the 150' BR, then another BR, then the shared bathroom, then the eat-in kitchen, and then the living room.
+The hall wing has the 150' BR, then the 175' BR, then the (shared) bathroom, then the eat-in kitchen, and then the living room.

-The other wing is on the other side of the far living room wall, with the third bedroom and a bathroom.
+The other wing is on the other side of the far living room wall.

-The building has 25 apts with friendly and quiet neighbors who are mostly professionals.
+The building has 25 apts with friendly and quiet neighbors who are mostly students or

-Revaluate. com gave the building and area very high ratings: 92-93, compared with 85 where I lived in Murray Hill, because of the noise, congestion, heavy traffic and pollution in Murray Hill.
+Revaluate. com gave the building and area a very high rating: 92, compared with 85 where I lived in Murray Hill, because of the noise, congestion, heavy traffic and pollution in Murray Hill.

 THE AREA RESIDENTS: A diverse group of Columbia U. students and affiliates, professionals, artists, performers, musicians, and long-time residents live in the area.